4 Common Knitting Mistakes—and How to Quickly Fix Them

 After ripping out knitting comes picking up the stitches.
 You want the right half of the stitch or "leg" to be in front of the needle.
 If one of the stitches has ripped down another row, don't worry—just put the last visible stitch on the needle, note its location, and keep going.
 After you pick up the whole row of stitches, return to the location of the dropped stitch.
 Simply use your new technique of picking up dropped stitches from above.

 If you just want to keep rolling with this lovely new craft, then a great option is to knit two stitches together into one stitch, which will bring your stitch count down to the correct number.

+The biggest cause of twisted stitches (see above) is that a picked-up stitch gets put on the needle the wrong way (left leg in front) or you knit through the back of a stitch.
 The best way to catch this is to look at your knitting often.
 Every row or two, take the opportunity to look at the fabric and see how the stitches are falling.

 When your knitting stitches are super snug to the needle and you have a hard time moving them back and forth, this is the best indicator that you are knitting too tightly.

 To prevent this, the first step is to relax—drop your shoulders and take deep breaths.
 Try starting on bigger needles in the beginning, as they are easier to work with.
 Size 10 needles are great for beginners.
 Choose bamboo or wood iterations, which hold the yarn a bit better than slipperier metal needles.

 Finally, make sure as you knit that each stitch is going fully onto the fat part of the needle before you begin your next stitch.
 This practice will result in more even stitches and a more relaxed tension.